 - My list of responsibilities lately has been long, and I’ve been doing the age-old, super-helpful technique of avoidance.
 So the more I put things off, the more overwhelmed I feel.

-- My sense of self is a little shaky right now, mostly because of my physical appearance.
+- My sense of self is a little shaky right now, primarily because of my physical appearance.
 I’m aging (hello mid-forties….).
-I’ve gained some weight since the start of the pandemic (not enough for anyone else to notice, but for me to see it and fixate on it all. the. time.
+I’ve gained some weight since the start of the pandemic (not enough for anyone else to notice, but for me to see it and fixate on it all. the. time.)
 I’m an emotional eater, and since yesterday was emotional, I ate.
 Because of course.

 There’s more.
-Like the time of the month for me and the panic of financial woes and laundry I am convinced multiplies overnight.
+Like the time of the month for me and the panic of financial woes and the laundry I’m convinced multiplies overnight.
 It was all JUST SO MUCH that I hit my limit and couldn’t deal anymore, with any of it.